EIvimeyCook/MeRIT/README.md

 └── merit_fig1.png, merit_fig2.png
 ```

-## Contributing

-Contributions are welcome, and the most useful ones are not code:

-- **Add your paper.** If you have used MeRIT in a publication, add it to
-  `Community_Examples.md`.
-Real examples are the most persuasive argument the
-  site has.
-- **Improve the FAQ.** If you hit an objection MeRIT does not yet answer — from a
-  co-author, an editor, or a reviewer — that question belongs in `FAQ.md`.
-- **Fix the site.** Typos, broken links, and layout issues via issue or pull
-  request.

-See [Contribute.md](Contribute.md) for more.
-To build locally:

 ## How to cite MeRIT

 There are several methods by which you can acknowledge the use of the MeRIT